Taiji (musician): Posthumous and legacy

 TSP completed and released their first album, The Last Resistance of the Firebird, on September 26, 2012.
 Taiji plays on four of its songs, and those who preordered the album received a bonus CD that features two demo tracks he also plays on.
 To commemorate what would have been Taiji's 50th birthday, an event titled "TAIJI 50th from Beyond" was held from July 9–12, 2016, at Akasaka J Rock Cafe, a favorite restaurant of the bassist.
 In addition to displaying his instruments, costumes and other memorabilia, demo recordings and unreleased footage were also exhibited.
 TSP, now known as Tribal Scream of Phoenix, released the compilation album Vol. 1 on October 10, 2018.
 Taiji appears on five tracks, including "Bells of Hell", a rearrangement of a previously unreleased song, and the album also includes "Freeze", which he composed but does not play on.
 Since his death, X Japan have introduced Taiji as a member of the band at their concerts.
 They utilized a hologram of the musician when they performed at Coachella in April 2018.

-In 2018, Taiji took first place in the bassist category of We Rock magazine's "Metal General Election", where readers voted on the best musicians in the history of hard rock and heavy metal.
+In 2018, Taiji took first place in the bassist category of We Rock magazine's "Metal General Election", where readers and professional musicians voted on the best musicians in the history of hard rock and heavy metal.
 Sugizo called Taiji a "one-of-a-kind, overwhelmingly talented musician" and a "beloved rock and roller whose life was full of ups and downs."
 Masayoshi Yamashita of Loudness said he was undoubtedly one of Japan's leading rock bassists and an "incredibly talented artist with the soul of rock".
 Tetsuya Karasuma, editor-in-chief of the music website Barks, described him as a rare bassist who had outstanding technique and sensibility, and noted him to also be a highly skilled guitarist, which gave him great versatility as he was able to play both in the spotlight and behind the scenes supporting a band.
 Discussing two of Taiji's X compositions, Karasuma wrote that "Desperate Angel" gave the band a new charm with its "unprecedented grandeur and mid-tempo", and called "Voiceless Screaming" a superb ballad that brought tears to the eyes of many at live performances.

 Gota Nishidera described the three-dimensional arrangements of X songs when Taiji was in the band as innovative, and praised his acoustic guitar playing on "Voiceless Screaming".
 Bassists such as Ni~ya (Nightmare), Daiki (Deviloof), Kazuhiro Nakamata (Downy) and Takumi Fuji (Marcy) have cited Taiji as an influence.
 Yuki (Jabberloop) and You+, Taiji's replacement in TSP, both started playing bass because of Taiji.
-Aura vocalist Redz has also expressed admiration for him.
+Bull Zeichen 88 guitarist Sebastian has stated that Taiji was the reason he became a musician, Asterism guitarist Hal-ca cited him as one of the best bassists, and Aura vocalist Redz has also expressed admiration for him.